-State: AL FFY: 2014
+: AL

+FFY : 2018

+1. What type of sai mpling f rame is used?

-1. What type of sampling frame is used?
+• 1.
+What type of sampling frame is used?

-- $\boxtimes$ List frame (Go to Question 2.) - Area frame (Go to Question 3.) - List-assisted area frame (Go to Question 2.) - 2.
-List all sources of the list frame.
+, to Question 3.)

+, frame (Go to Question 2.)

+2. List all sources of the list frame.
 Indicate the type of source from the list below.
 Provide a brief description of the frame source.
 Explain how the lists are updated (method), including how new outlets are identified and added to the frame.
 In addition, explain how often the lists are updated (cycle).
 (After completing this question, go to Question 4.)
 Use the corresponding number to indicate Type of Source in the table below.

-- 1 Statewide commercial business list

-- 2 Local commercial business list

-- 3 Statewide tobacco license/permit list 6 -
+1 - Statewide commercial business list 2 - Local commercial business list 5 - Statewide liquor license/permit list 5 - Other

-- 4 Statewide retail license/permit list

-- 5-Statewide liquor license/permit list

-- 6 Other

-Name of Frame Source Type of Source Description Updating Method and Cycle Statewide tobacco license/permit list 3 The Tobacco List is maintained by the ABC Agency This list is continually maintained, with the list frame created in September.
+Nan Type of Source Description Updating Method and Cycle

+tatewide tobacco cense/permit list 3 The Tobacco List is maintained by the ABC Agency This list is continually maintained, with the list frame created in September.

-3. If an area frame is used, describe how area sampling units are defined and formed.
+3. If an area frame e is used, describe how area sampling units a re defined and formed.

-a.
-Is any area left out in the formation of the area frame?
+out in the formation of the area fran ne?

-If Yes, what percentage of the state's population is not covered by the area frame?
+centage of the state's population is not covered by the area frame?

-4. Federal regulation requires that vending machines be inspected as part of the Synar survey.
-Are vending machines included in the Synar survey?
+4. res that vending machines be inspec chines included in the Synar survey

-If No, please indicate the reason(s) they are not included in the Synar survey.
-Please check all that apply.
+If No, plant all that a ease indicate the reason(s) they are not included in the Synar survey.
+Please check apply.
 State law bans vending machines.
 State law bans vending machines from locations accessible to youth.

-$\boxtimes$ State has a contract with the FDA and is actively enforcing the vending machine 1 requirements of the Family Smoking Prevention and Tobacco Control Act.
+State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
 Other (Please describe.)

-- 5. Which category below best describes the sample design?
-(Check only one.) - Census (STOP HERE: Appendix B is complete.)

-Unstratified statewide sample:

-- Simple random sample (Go to Question 9.) - Systematic random sample (Go to Question 6.) - Single-stage cluster sample (Go to Question 8.) - Multistage cluster sample (Go to Question 8.)

-Stratified sample:

-- Simple random sample (Go to Question 7.) - Systematic random sample (Go to Question 6.) - Single-stage cluster sample (Go to Question 7.) - Multistage cluster sample (Go to Question 7.) - Other (Please describe and go to Question 9.). - 6.
-Describe the systematic sampling methods.
-(After completing Question 6, go to Question 7 if stratification is used.
+If Y es, please indicate how likely it is that vending machines will be sampled.
+Vending machines are sampled separately to ensure vending machines are included the sample pos Vending machines are sampled together with over the counter outlets, so it is saible that no vending machines were sampled, however they are included in the appling frame and have a non-zero probability of selection Other reasons (Please describe .)
+5. Which o ategory below best describes the sample design?
+(Check only one.)
+Census (STOP HERE: Appendix B is complete.)
+Un stratified statewide sample: Simple random sample (Go to Question 9.)
+Systematic random sample (Go to Question 6.)
+Single-stage cluster sample (Go to Question 8.)
+Multistage cluster sample (Go to Question 8.)
+Str ratified sample: \boxtimes Simple random sample (Go to Question 7.)
+Systematic random sample (Go to Question 6.)
+Single-stage cluster sample (Go to Question 7.)
+Multistage cluster sample (Go to Question 7.)
+Other (Please describe and go to Question 9.)
+6. e the systematic sampling methods.
+(After completing Question 6, go to Question 7 cation is used.
 Otherwise go to Question 9.)

-7. Provide the following information about stratification.
+7. Provide the following information about stratification. a.

-a.
 Provide a full description of the strata that are created.

-The OTC frame is stratified into 11 ABC enforcement districts.

-b.
-Is clustering used within the stratified sample?

-Yes (Go to Question 8.)
-(Go to Question 9.)
+The OTC frame is stratified into 7 ABC enforcement districts h Is clustering used within the stratified sample?
+D. Yes (Go to Question 8.)
+No (Go to Question 9.)

 - 8. Provide the following information about clustering. - a.
 Provide a full description of how clusters are formed.
-(If multistage clusters are used, give definitions of clusters at each stage.) - b.
-Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented.

-9. Provide the following information about determining the Synar Sample.
+(If multistage clusters are used, give definitions of clusters at each stage.)

+useu, give definitions of etusiers at each stage.)

+- b.
+Specify the sampling method (simple random, systematic, or probability proportional to size sampling) for each stage of sampling and describe how the method(s) is (are) implemented. - 9.
+Provide the following information about determining the Synar Sample. - a.
+Was the Synar Survey Estimation System (SSES) used to calculate the sample size?